|

 The great growth in productive capacity and total economic

-largely the result of capital productiveness.11 The old spinning
+is largely the result of capital productiveness.11 The old

-wheels were replaced by the mechanical marvels of Arkwright
+spinning wheels were replaced by the mechanical marvels

-and Crompton; canals and railways were built; around 1900
+of Arkwright and Crompton; canals and railways were built;

-motorcars and aeroplanes became the noisy harbingers of the
+around 1900 motorcars and aeroplanes became the noisy harbingers

-modern age.
-Today, the process of technological change is
+of the modern age.
+Today, the process of technological change

 4.1 The change in understanding the impact of technology

-and fifty hundred years, the productive capacity and output
+hundred and fifty hundred years, the productive capacity

-of economies like those of Western Europe, Japan and the USA,
+and output of economies like those of Western Europe, Japan

-the one hand, there is the conventional explanation (which
+the increase.
+On the one hand, there is the conventional

-is upheld by both left-wing socialist and right-wing neoclassical
+explanation (which is upheld by both left-wing socialist

 The conventional explanation is that the increase is almost